com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 ## Related work
 ### Using Storm Events Database
 Few studies have been conducted to explore and visualize our dataset.
-Two Kaggle Notebooks ([1](https://www.kaggle.com/code/kerneler/starter-noaa-storm-events-database-ead6826c-e), [2](https://www.kaggle.com/code/wumanandpat/exploration-of-storm-events-database)) propose data processing, initial analyses and visualizations.
+Two Kaggle Notebooks ([1](https://www.kaggle.com/code/kerneler/starter-noaa-storm-events-database-ead6826c-e), [2](https://www.kaggle.com/code/wumanandpat/exploration-of-storm-events-database)) propose initial analyses and visualizations.
 Additionally, this [website](https://www.arcgis.com/apps/dashboards/2f0a9f25eea3410ca0443bdce936f8e5) provides some visualizations and this [package](https://github.com/geanders/noaastormevents) allows for exploring the Storm Events Database with advanced visualizations.

 ### General weather visualizations
 Weather events offer opportunities for interactive and impactful visualizations that can serve as inspiration for our own project.
 Below are some examples that could be reproduced or adapted.
 One approach in climate change visualization is illustrating temperature trends over time for a specific location.
-This method effectively conveys the evolution of a variable while incorporating geographic variation by displaying maps across different time periods ([3](https://www.meteoswiss.admin.ch/climate/climate-change.html)).
+This method effectively conveys the evolution of a variable while incorporating geographic variation ([3](https://www.meteoswiss.admin.ch/climate/climate-change.html)).

 <p align="center">
     <img src="Images/swiss_temperature.jpg" alt="screenshot" width="700">